Effective July 1, 2023

 Payments.
 SoundStack shall invoice Customer the Fees and any applicable Taxes as set forth in the Order, and unless otherwise set forth therein, all amounts are due and payable within fifteen (15) days from Customer’s receipt of the invoice.
 Customer acknowledges and agrees that, in order to use the Services, it may be required to use one or more payment processing interfaces or programs provided by SoundStack or a third-party vendor, and Customer may be required to agree to additional terms required for payment processing.
 If Customer elect to pay via credit card, Customer hereby authorize SoundStack to charge Customer’s credit card the associated Fees and any applicable Taxes.
 Customer further authorize SoundStack to use a third party to process payments and hereby consents to the disclosure of Customer’s billing information to such third party.
 Customer must keep its contact information, billing information, and credit card information up to date with SoundStack.

 Late Payments.
-In the event that any invoiced amount not subject to a good-faith dispute is not received by SoundStack by the due date as set forth in Section 6.2, then without limiting SoundStack’s rights and remedies, SoundStack may: (i) charge monthly interest on the outstanding balance (one and one half percent (1.5%) or the maximum rate permitted by Applicable Law); (ii) condition future Services and additional orders on payment terms shorter than those specified in Section 6.2; (iii) suspend the Services pursuant to Section 10.1; and/or (iv) terminate this Agreement in accordance with, and pursuant to, Section 10.2.
+In the event that any invoiced amount not subject to a good-faith dispute is not received by SoundStack by the due date as set forth in Section 6.2, then without limiting SoundStack’s rights and remedies, SoundStack may: (i) charge monthly interest on the outstanding balance (one and one half percent (1.5%) or the maximum rate permitted by Applicable Law); (ii) condition future Services and additional orders on payment terms shorter than those specified in Section 6.2; (iii) suspend the Services pursuant to Section 10.1; (iv) exercise its setoff right pursuant to Section 6.7; and/or (v) terminate this Agreement in accordance with, and pursuant to, Section 10.2.

 Non-Refundable.
 Unless otherwise expressly provided for in this Agreement, all Fees paid under this Agreement are non-refundable.